Red River of the South: Native Americans

-American exploration and settlement, 1806
+American exploration and settlement, 1806 onwards

-In 1806, President Thomas Jefferson commissioned the Red River Expedition to explore parts of the new lands of the Louisiana Purchase by traveling up the Red River.
-He said it was "in truth, next to the Missouri, the most interesting water of the Mississippi", in a letter to explorer William Dunbar.
-Having threaded the maze of bayous at the river's confluence, and the "Great Raft" of lodged driftwood, the expedition was stopped by the Spanish near what is now New Boston, Texas.
+In 1806, President Thomas Jefferson commissioned the Red River Expedition to explore parts of the new lands of the 1803 Louisiana Purchase by traveling up the Red River.
+Jefferson wrote in a letter to explorer William Dunbar that the river was "in truth, next to the Missouri, the most interesting water of the Mississippi".
+Having threaded the maze of bayous at the river's confluence and the "Great Raft" of lodged driftwood, the expedition was stopped by the Spanish near present-day New Boston, Texas.

 In 1806, Lieutenant Zebulon Pike, under orders to ascertain the source of the Red River, ascended the Arkansas River, made his way downstream on what turned out to be the Rio Grande, and was sent home by the Spanish authorities.
-A more successful exploration of the river's upper reaches to both its sources was the 1852 expedition under Capt.
+A more successful exploration of the river's upper reaches to both its sources came with the 1852 expedition under Capt.
 Randolph Barnes Marcy, assisted by Brevet Capt.
 George B. McClellan.
 A decade later McClellan became an important general in the American Civil War.

 In April 1815, Captain Henry Miller Shreve was the first person to bring a steamboat, the Enterprise, up the Red River.
 Fulton and Livingston, who claimed the exclusive right to navigate Louisiana waters by steamboat, sued Shreve in the District Court of New Orleans.
 The judge ruled that the monopoly claimed by the plaintiffs was illegal.
 That decision, along with a similar outcome in Gibbons v.
 Ogden, freed navigation on every river, lake or harbor in the United States from interference by monopolies.